Invoice for Deposits

 - Taxes: There are three pieces of information stored in the database for each deposit: deposit amount, deposit taxes, and deposit total.

 - With percentage deposits, the breakdown is calculated based on the items and their taxes.
 This ensures that when the deposit is applied to the final invoice, the proper amount of tax has been charged.

 - With flat deposits, we have no way of knowing the tax amount to calculate, since no charges are selected.
 Any taxes selected here will be used to calculate the tax amount of the deposit.

-Please see this article for instructions on creating a deposit type.
+Please see Manage Deposit Types for instructions on creating a deposit type.

 Invoice Schedule Templates